You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

-In an article, we explore the great and simple variation of the basic virabhadrasana called the warrior pose-1 chair variation.
-This pose benefits, how to do it, the basics of the pose, and contraindications of this pose.
+In an article, we explore the great and simple variation of the basic virabhadrasana called the warrior 1 pose chair variation.
+This article contains benefits, how to do it, the basics of the pose, and contraindications of this pose.

-This pose is performed sitting on a chair and the rest of the process is similar to the basic pose.
+This pose is performed sitting on a chair, and the rest of the process is similar to the basic pose.
 Using a chair as a support makes this pose simple and easy to balance.
-Anatomically it targets all body parts and induces head-to-toe the entire body.
+Anatomically, it targets all body parts and induces a head-to-toe the entire body.

 • Level- Beginner